Omni-swarm: A Decentralized Omnidirectional Visual-Inertial-UWB State Estimation System for Aerial Swarms: Related Works

-In order to overcome the state estimation issues in multiple environments, including GPS-denied areas, the visual-inertial odometry (VIO) is widely adopted on single drone systems.
-For instance, the VINS-Mono\cite{qin2018vins}, VINS-Fusion\cite{qin2019a}, ORB-SLAM2 \cite{murORB2}, OpenVINS\cite{Geneva2020ICRA}, all these VIO systems fuse the visual images and the inertial measurement unit (IMU) data together to perform state estimations.
-Although the VIO systems can be adopted in various environments effortlessly without the cumbersome external devices and directly utilized by researchers on the swarm for formation flights \cite{weinstein2018visual}, the state estimations suffer from severe drift, which can be detrimental in multi-drone systems.
-Specifically, the different drifts of individual drones in an aerial swarm induce the distinct position estimations at the same location, possibly engendering fatal crashes in the collaborative missions in the absence of other correction methods.
+In order to overcome the state estimation issues in multiple environments, including GPS-denied areas, visual-inertial simultaneous localization and mapping (visual-inertial SLAM) \cite{campos2021orb, mur2017visual, usenko2019visual} and visual-inertial odometry (VIO) \cite{qin2018vins,Geneva2020ICRA, qin2019a, bloesch2015robust} are widely adopted on single drone systems.
+These visual inertial systems fuse the visual images and the inertial measurement unit (IMU) data together to estimate ego-motion without requiring external devices.
+Although VIO systems can be effortlessly adopted in various environments without cumbersome external devices and they are directly utilized by researchers on swarms for formation flights \cite{weinstein2018visual, lusk2020distributed}, the state estimations suffer from severe drift, which can be detrimental to multi-drone systems.
+Specifically, the different drifts of individual drones in an aerial swarm induce distinct position estimations at the same location, possibly causing fatal crashes in collaborative missions in the absence of other correction methods.